3weeda/Classic-arcade-game/README.md

 Front-End Nanodegree.
 The languages used are HTML, CSS and JavaScript, although it's mainly focused on Object-oriented JavaScript.
 It's  usable across modern desktop, tablet and phone browsers

+## Running Instructions

+* Open index.html in your browser
+* Js and Css files are linked to index.html
+* You'll see the game interface
+* Follow the gameplay instructions
+* It can be run across browsers and devices

 ## Instructions